 With so many options and so many different recommendations from different surgeons, it is no wonder patients are confused as to how to proceed when discussing facial rejuvenation with their plastic surgeon.

 You could go to 10 different specialists and obtain 10 different recommendations.
-These can range from a 15 minute filler and Botox procedure, to a 6 hour surgical procedure under general anesthesia.
+These can range from a 15 minute filler and Neuromodulator procedure, to a 6 hour surgical procedure under general anesthesia.

 In this and ensuing posts, we will discuss the most common and safe options for women interested in facial rejuvenation

-Although the proprietary name for one form of neuromodulator, Botox has become the way most people refer to the injectable used to limit facial rhytids or wrinkles, specially in the forehead and periocular region.
+Although the proprietary name for one form of neuromodulator, Botulinum Toxin has become the way most people refer to the injectable used to limit facial rhytids or wrinkles, specially in the forehead and periocular region.

-There are multiple varieties of modulators, such as Dysport, Xeomin, and of course Botox.
+There are multiple varieties of modulators.
 The difference in these are cost and dosing concentrations.
 Efficacy among these different brands has not been elucidated; however, practitioners have reported high patient satisfaction with all three.

 How it Works

-Botox or dilute botulinum toxin is injected into facial muscles and affects the motor end plate of the motor nerves innervating the respective muscles.
+Dilute botulinum toxin is injected into facial muscles and affects the motor end plate of the motor nerves innervating the respective muscles.
 This results in a weakening or paralysis of these muscles that is exhibited as a relaxation of the muscle and therefore a loss of wrinkles in the overlying skin.
-Wrinkles that form from underlying muscle tension are ideal for treatment with Botox.
+Wrinkles that form from underlying muscle tension are ideal for treatment.
 These include the forehead lines, lines between the eyebrows, and lines on the lateral corner of the eyes.

 Indications and Contraindications

-Patients that are good candidates for Botox have forehead, glabella (region between the eyebrows) and temple lines and wrinkles they would like to be improved.
+Patients that are good candidates have forehead, glabella (region between the eyebrows) and temple lines and wrinkles they would like to be improved.

-In addition, Botox placed in selective areas can result in eyebrow elevation, and this has resulted in less interest in surgical brow lift techniques since a simple Botox injection can result in adequate brow lifting.
+In addition, when placed in selective areas can result in eyebrow elevation, and this has resulted in less interest in surgical brow lift techniques since a simple injection can result in adequate brow lifting.

 Patients should not be on blood thinners that can result in bruising and should not suffer any conditions that result in neuromuscular weakness like Myasthenia gravis.
 Finally, the should not be pregnant or breastfeeding or have an allergy to the ingredients